VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Alpha/README.md

 # 6. Tool-change Tuning

 The speed and path of the default tool-change routine, in `misschanger_settings.cfg` is not tuned for reliability.
 It is slower and has more steps than needed.

+For a smooth running MissChanger.
 The `params_path_speed` can be increased and some of the "Wiggle wiggle", in the path, can be disable.
 For example:

 ![](./images/Screenshot%20from%202025-01-02%2020-38-41.png)